6 nutrients to support your immune system and stay healthy

 Some foods, including oily fish, egg yolk, meat and offal, contain Vitamin D in small amounts.
-However, if you consider supplementation, it’s recommended by the NHS at a dose of 10mcg Vitamin D3 daily.
+However, if you consider supplementation, it’s recommended by the NHSLink opens in a new window at a dose of 10mcg Vitamin D3 daily.

 It’s an essential nutrient acting as an antioxidant.
 Antioxidants help fight free radicals, a type of unstable molecule known to damage the immune system.
 To increase your Vitamin C intake, add these foods to your diet:

 Similar to Vitamin C, Vitamin E is a powerful antioxidant.
 To increase your Vitamin E intake, add these foods to your diet: